 With roots stretching back to the 1960s, Kingdom Boards® is a father and son founded brand.
 Officially established in 2012 and inspired by a journey of following our passion for both wood and creation.

 My father (Vincent Domancie) was born in 1954 and grew up being very creative.
 He spent his time drawing motorbikes and surfboards during his school years and could always be found building another object with his hands such as small toy boats, surfboards and sea-inspired necklaces.
 This eventually motivated him to make his own skateboard from an old splintered wooden plank with some ball bearing roller-skate wheels he had nailed onto it.

-Confused and lost for what to do, a good friend then introduced him back into one of his childhood passions – woodworking.
+Confused and at a lost end for what to do, a good friend then introduced him back into one of his childhood passions – woodworking.
 This is where he has spent his last 20 odd years, doing a variety of different woodworking projects.